doodboard/tutorial/README.md

 ![finished](https://github.com/doodboard/tutorial/blob/main/img/finished_1.jpg)

-Place the bottom plate in position and screw in the 4 x M2 nuts to finish off the build.
-Install switches and keycaps to your liking, and type away!
+Place the bottom plate in position and screw in the 4 x M2 nuts to finish off the build. **Install switches and keycaps to your liking, and type away**!

-[Here](https://i.imgur.com/bLKk2QL.jpg) is the default keymap for reference.
+[Here](https://i.imgur.com/bLKk2QL.jpg) is the default **keymap** for reference.